huckels15/projects/Holdem/README.md

+# Foreword

+This project is not all my own code.
+This was a joint effort between myself and CDT Nicholas Liebers.

 # Game Rules

 Holdem is a simulation of tournament style Texas Hold 'em.
 Holdem will continue until there is only one player